Portrait Studio Insurance

 What would you do if you were hit with a liability suit for more than your current portrait studio insurance covered?

-Whether you are taking photos of headshots, babies, pets, couples or families we would like to help you protect what matters most to you in your business.
+Whether you are taking photos of babies, pets, couples, or families, or if you do headshots, we would like to help you protect what matters most to you in your business.

 You have worked hard at building up your photography studio business.
-You have many spent years of schooling and in the trenches to a portrait specialist, haven't you?
+You have spent many years of schooling and practice to be a portrait specialist, haven't you?
 You are rightly concerned about protecting yourself from liability.
-After all, your clients rely on your advice and the the pictures you take of them.
-That is why photography & portrait studios can be sued for fraud and negligence in performance of duties.
+After all, your clients rely on your advice and the pictures you take of them.
+That is why photography and portrait studios can be sued for fraud and negligence in performing their duties.

 Types of exposure that portrait studio owners need protection from: